Mercedes S. Foster: Honors and awards

 Foster was elected into the Washington Biologist's Field Club in 1995.
 She was the club's first female member.

-She has won a number of awards including the Alexander Skutch Medal for Excellence in Tropical Ornithology in 2006 by the Association of Field Ornithologists, The Outstanding Service Award in 1997 by the Cicha Cashu Biological Station, the Scientific Achievement Award in 1996 by the USGS Biological Resources Division, the Outstanding Performance Award in 1994 by the National Biological Service, Outstanding Performance Awards by the Fish and Wildlife Service in 1980, 1981, 1982, 1983, 1984, and 1985, and the Brazier Howell Award in 1967 by the Cooper Ornithological Society.
+She has won a number of awards including the Alexander Skutch Medal for Excellence in Tropical Ornithology in 2006 by the Association of Field Ornithologists, The Outstanding Service Award in 1997 by the Cocha Cashu Biological Station, the Scientific Achievement Award in 1996 by the USGS Biological Resources Division, the Outstanding Performance Award in 1994 by the National Biological Service, Outstanding Performance Awards by the Fish and Wildlife Service in 1980, 1981, 1982, 1983, 1984, and 1985, and the Brazier Howell Award in 1967 by the Cooper Ornithological Society.
 She is an honorary member of the Sociedad Antioqueña de Ornitología, Colombia and the Museo Nacional Historia Natural, Paraguay.
 She is a Fellow of the American Association for the Advancement of Science and an elective member in 1976 and Fellow in 1980 of the American Ornithologists' Union.
 She was the 26th Paul L. Errington Memorial lecturer at Iowa State University and the 10th Pelican lecturer at Wooster College.

 She is also a member of a number of societies including the Cooper Ornithological Society where she was President, on the council and in two committees and the Neotropical Ornithological Society where she was the chair of a committee.
 She has also been on other committees and boards and served as an advisor for the National Bio-Inventory Program of Paraguay and the National Museum of Natural History, Paraguay.

+She was also honored in a synonym of the Sierra de Lema flycatcher (Mionectes roraimae (Chubb, C), 1919) which was published as Mionectes roraimae mercedesfosterae Dickerman & Phelps, WH Jr 1987.